A common requirement we hear from businesspeople kicking off a CRM evaluation is ‘dashboards.’

 One Tool Among Many

-Like most things in the world of CRM, having useful dashboards depends on understanding your requirements and the types of information you want your dashboard to display.
+As with most things in the world of CRM, having useful dashboards depends on understanding your requirements and the types of information you want them to display.

 Your business may have unique processes or procedures that would necessitate a custom readout that isn’t in the “standard” component catalog.
-If so, it’s essential to know this beforehand so that it can be addressed before it becomes a problem.
+If so, it’s essential to know this in advance so it can be addressed before it becomes a problem.

 Although not every summary and data point can be (nor should be) displayed on a dashboard, they provide users with visibility into overall system health and job-specific performance measurement.